 19.7 A person who is not a party to this Agreement shall not have any rights to enforce any of its terms.

-19.8 This Agreement, together with any Transaction Documents and Statements of Work signed after the Effective Date, constitutes the entire agreement and understanding of the parties and supersedes any previous agreement or understanding (whether informal, written or oral) between the parties relating to the subject matter of this Agreement.
+19.8 This Agreement, together with any Purchase Orders signed after the Effective Date, constitutes the entire agreement and understanding of the parties and supersedes any previous agreement or understanding (whether informal, written or oral) between the parties relating to the subject matter of this Agreement.

 19.9 Except as expressly provided in this Agreement, the rights and remedies provided under this Agreement are in addition to, and not exclusive of, any rights or remedies provided by law.
 No right, power or remedy herein conferred upon or reserved for either party is exclusive of any other right, power or remedy available to that party and each such right, power or remedy shall be cumulative.